Carlos Fernández Vallespín

-Carlos Fernández Vallespín (Ferrol, 13 July 1913 – Madrid, 28 April 1977) was a Spanish military officer.
+Carlos Fernández Vallespín (13 July 1913 – 28 April 1977) was a Spanish military officer.

 Biography

 Carlos Fernández Vallespín was born in Ferrol, Galicia on 13 July 1913.
 He entered the Toledo Infantry Academy in 1935, and participated in the Spanish coup of July 1936 in Madrid at the beginning of the Spanish Civil War, being wounded and taken prisoner by the Republicans.
 After managing to escape, he participated in various actions within the Nationalist faction.
 Following the Civil War, he fought on the Eastern Front of World War II, in the ranks of the Blue Division (División Azul, Blaue Division), or the 250th Infantry Division of the German Wehrmacht, being wounded again.

 In 1965 he reached the rank of brigadier general.
 He served as director of the General Military Academy between 1968 and 1969.

 In 1969 he was promoted to major general and was appointed General Commander of Ceuta.